-Dr. Sanjay Bahadoorsingh
+Prof. Sanjay Bahadoorsingh

 After completing his Bachelor of Science (BSc) in Electrical and Computer Engineering at The University of the West Indies, Sanjay attained an MSc from UMIST and later a PhD in the same field from The University of Manchester.
 Known for his ability to bridge academia with industry, Sanjay brings a wealth of technical knowledge to TTPV.